hdclark/DICOMautomaton/documentation/reference_guide.md

 tolerance.
 The voxel neighbourhood is exhaustively explored until a suitable voxel is found.
 Implicit interpolation is used to detect when the value could be found via interpolation, but explicit interpolation is not used.
 Thus distance might be overestimated.
-A discrepancy comparison measures the point-dose intensity discrepancy without accounting for spatial shifts.
-A gamma analysis combines distance-to-agreement and point dose differences into a single index which is best used to test if both DTA and discrepancy criteria are satisfied (gamma <= 1 iff both pass).
+A discrepancy comparison measures the point intensity discrepancy without accounting for spatial shifts.
+A gamma analysis combines distance-to-agreement and point differences into a single index which is best used to test if both DTA and discrepancy criteria are satisfied (gamma <= 1 iff both pass).
 It was proposed by Low et al. in 1998 ((doi:10.1118/1.598248).
 Gamma analyses permits trade-offs between spatial and dosimetric discrepancies which can arise when the image arrays slightly differ in alignment or pixel values.

 ##### Default